Twodragon0/picam-ipfs/README.md

 python3 PiMotion.py
 ```

 "proc.sh" and "batchjpeg.py" run together on the remote host, in the directory where the files are.
-They convert the raw .h264 files to .mp4 with MP4Box, and then use the 'avconv' program to extract the still frames with motion (marked out in the *.txt logfiles) and save them as jpegs.
+They convert the raw .h264 files to .mp4 with MP4Box, and then use the 'avconv' program to extract the still frames with motion (marked out in the *.txt logfiles) and save them as jpegs. and Running IPFS_http_client

 ```sh
 cd data/